These questions are used for delivery quality reviews.

 - Is there a defined delivery process that everyone sticks to?

-- Are there clear a definition of ready, exit criteria for each column and definition of done?
+- Is there a clear definition of ready, definition of done and an exit criteria for each column?

 - Are analysis and elaboration done prior to implementation?

 - Is functionality delivered as thin vertical slices?

 - Are items typically delivered in two days or less, from backlog to done?

 - Does the team do trunk-based development, with short-lived feature branches off a single long-lived main branch?

 - Is all code reviewed, and do all tests pass before merging?

 - Can code changes be traced to business requirements? e.g. using an issue reference in code commits.

 - Is continuous improvement embedded in the ways of working?